-The success of the college's SEND policy and provision is evaluated through:
+The success of the school's SEND policy and provision is evaluated through:

-- 1. Monitoring of classroom practice by the SENCo and subject co-ordinators - 2.
+- 1. Monitoring of classroom practice by the SENCo and subject coordinator - 2.
 Analysis of student tracking data and test results for individual students and cohorts - 3.
-Value-added data for students on the SEND register - 4.
-Monitoring of procedures and practice by the SEN governor
+Value-added data for students on the SEND register